789ni812/imgdescriptor/ARCHITECTURE.md

 - **Turn System:**
   - 3-turn limit, managed in Zustand
   - Reset Game button resets all state
+  - All per-turn controls (upload, generate story, choices) are strictly gated to only appear at the correct stage for the current turn.

 ## Testing Process
 - **Framework:** Jest + React Testing Library